Gr0mi4/Hello-World/readme.md

 For now it's look like a my personal technical Blog, where i would post some of my thoughts, news, and stories from personal experience.
-Anyway at the moment i'd like to focus on the technical part of the project and adding of some functions, so i prefer not to concentrate on content, at least fo now.
+Anyway at the moment i'd like to focus on the technical part of the project and adding of some functions, so i prefer not to concentrate on content, at least foк now.

                             Used technologies
 Main tech's that was used in this project is PUG(Jade in past), and Sass template